-The following table describes new features introduced since the publication of the current Multiband Plus T1/PRI users manual.
+The following table describes new features introduced since the publication of the current Multiband Plus E1/PRI users manual.

-Feature Changes Overview SNMP Support for Accounting, Section 5.0.1 The Ascend enterprise MIB has been revised to include read-only fields that provide a history of call events useful for ac- counting and billing purposes.
-Software Release 4.4B is required for operation with this revised Ascend enterprise MIB.
-Ethernet Interface Changes to the Multiband Plus T1/PRI, Section 5.0.2 A new Ethernet module for the Multiband Plus T1/PRI allows se- lection of AUI, coax, or UTP interfaces.
+Feature Changes Page Overview Line Connection and Signaling - CE Notice, Section 5.0.1 The Multiband Plus E1 and MAX E1 models now carry the CE mark and the manuals should include the CE approval notice in the "Declarations" section.
+SNMP Support for Accounting, Section 5.0.2 The Ascend enterprise MIB has been revised to include read-only fields that provide a history of call events useful for counting and billing purposes.
+Software Release 4.4B is requir for operation with this revised Ascend enterprise MIB.
+Ethernet Interface Changes to the Multiband Plus E1/PRI, Section 5.0.3 5 A new Ethernet module for the Multiband Plus E1/PRI allows se- lection of AUI, coax, or UTP interfaces.
 The earlier Ethernet module did not include an AUI option.
 Software revision 4.4B or later is required.
-Nailed-up Parameters Changed from Alphabetic (A, B, etc.) to Numeric, Section 5.0.3 Certain Line Profile parameters associate nailed-up channels with connections to serial hosts.
+Nailed-up Parameters Changed from Alphabetic (A, B, etc.) to Numeric, Section 5.0.4 6 Certain Line Profile parameters associate nailed-up channels with connections to serial hosts.
 Software release 4.4B changes these parameters from an alphabetic range to a numeric range.
-Very Low Jitter Serial Host Ports, Section 5.0.4 6 Software modifications to the synchronous serial host ports of Multiband Plus models.
-These modifications provide very low jitter clocks to some (or all) serial host ports.
-Which serial host ports provide this very low jitter depend on the specific hard- ware.
+Alarm Relay removed from the Multiband Plus E1/PRI, Section 5.0.5 7 The Alarm Relay has been removed from the Multiband Plus E1/PRI.
+The descriptions of the alarm relay should be removed from sections 4.1 and 4.3.3 of Chapter 4 and section 3.1 of Chapter 3.
+Very Low Jitter Serial Host Ports, Section 5.0.6 7 Software revision 4.3C supports modifications to the synchro- nous serial host ports of Multiband Plus models.
+These modifica- tions provide very low jitter clocks to some (or all) serial host ports.
+Which serial host ports provide this very low jitter depend on the specific hardware.
 Prior to these changes, very low jitter clocking was only available in 4-port (Host/Quad) units and only at bandwidth of 1, 2, 3, 4, 6, 8, 12, or 24 DS0 channels.
-Very low jitter is now avail- able at any number of channels.
+Very low jitter is now available at any number of channels.